method5/plsql_lexer/README.md

 Version 1.0.0 may be ready after these steps:

-1. Finish statement_terminator unit tests.
-2. Add statement_feedback unit tests.
+1. Add statement_feedback unit tests.
-3. Add statement (view) expander program?
+2. Add statement (view) expander program?
-4. Fix/refactor statement splitter bug, more unit tests.
+3. Fix/refactor statement splitter bug, more unit tests.
-5. Thoroughly test by using code in other project I'm trying to open source?
+4. Thoroughly test by using code in other project I'm trying to open source?

 ## License